Want to Increase Learner Engagement through Microlearning? Try Byte-Sized Games

 Game-based elements also have a secondary benefit.
 On top of all the excitement of making your micro-course feel like a game, it also gives your learner instant feedback.
 Be it the time taken by them to complete the course, the number of points scored, or their position on the leaderboard, all these instruments basically tell your employees where they stand from a knowledge perspective.

 Microlearning is meant to make your learning content more accessible.
-So why just stop at that, include gaming elements and give more power to your micro-modules.
+So why just stop at that, include gaming elements, and give more power to your micro-modules?
+Want to explore more such instructional design strategies to design engaging eLearning courses?
+Well, download this eBook to explore popular instructional design strategies to breathe life into your eLearning courses.